aycetiner/hack-or-snooze-ajax-api/README.md

 ## Summary

-Inspired by the famous social news website focusing on computer science and entrepreneurship, HackerNews.
-This front-end app uses Ajax to interact with an API
+Inspired by the famous social news website focusing on computer science and entrepreneurship, HackerNews, this front-end app uses Ajax to interact with an API

 With this app you can:
 - A front-end app uses Ajax to interact with an API